argius/Stew4/MANUAL.md

 ### wait - Waits for specified interval

-    > wait seconds()
+    > wait seconds

-This command waits for the interval that specified number of seconds.
+This command waits for the interval that specified number (mixed decimal) of seconds.
 It may be useful for executing multiple commands.